ritvikindupuri/PhantomBand/TECHNICAL_DOCUMENTATION.md

 1.  **Role Priming:** The prompt begins by telling the AI its role: `You are PhantomBand, a specialized AI for advanced RF signal analysis...`.
 This sets the context and tone.
 2.  **Update Instructions (Conditional):** If `existingScenario` is provided, a special section is added to the prompt.
 This section explicitly tells the AI that this is a real-time update, provides the previous context, and instructs it to generate a *brand new, complete scenario* based on the *new* parameters.
 This is crucial for preventing the AI from just trying to append a small change.
 3.  **Task Definition:** Clearly lists the two main tasks: "Generate a Deception Scenario" (the narrative) and "Generate Spectrum Data".
 4.  **Parameter Injection:** All `simulationParams` are explicitly listed in the prompt, ensuring the AI considers every user setting.
+This includes the granular environment details:
+    -   `Environment Type`
+    -   `Signal Propagation Model`
+    -   `Atmospheric Conditions`
+    -   `Interference Level`
+    -   `Deception Target`
+    -   `Timesteps`
 5.  **File Content Injection (Conditional):** If `fileContent` exists, it is embedded directly into the prompt within a code block, with clear instructions to use it as the baseline for the simulation.
 6.  **Output Requirements:** The prompt concludes by re-emphasizing the need for a single JSON object matching the required schema.
 This reinforces the instructions provided in the API call's `config`.